Cyclone1070/docsreader/src/tailwind/README.md

-## Outputnode /path/to/docsreader/src/tailwind/run-all.ts- All dependencies are already installed in the root workspace
+## Outputnode /path/to/docsreader/src/tailwind/run-all.ts- All dependencies are already installed in the root workspace3. **Builds Static HTML** - Runs `pnpm build` to generate static HTML files in `cleanHtml` directory